datapointchris/ichrisbirch/developers_guide.md

 - [ ] Test on local dev
 - [ ] (optional) Test on `test` environment
   - [ ] subject to implementation
+- [ ]
 - [ ] git merge `feature/{feature}` into `master`
   - [ ] git checkout master
   - [ ] git merge feature/{feature}
 - [ ] Bump the version in the main `__init__.py` file in `euphoria` directory
+- [ ] Create an alembic migration with the release
+  - [ ] alembic revision --autogenerate -m 'release_v0.3.0'
-  - [ ] git commit -m 'release: v0.3.0 - Migrate Databases'
+  - [ ] git commit -am 'release: v0.3.0 - Migrate Databases'
 - [ ] Create a git tag after the bump so that the tag references the bump commit
   - [ ] git tag -m 'v0.3.0'
 - [ ] Push branch and tags